StarbzYT/Sorting-Algorithms/Sorting_Algorithms.md

 Bubble Sort:

 A sorting algorithm where the largest values bubble up to the top!
 A key functionality when bubble sorting is swapping.
 When the values are compared (shifting greater with less), swap the two values and continue comparing until the array is sorted.

+Time Complexity (Bubble Sort):

+Since a nested loop is used, the TC is O(n^2) (worst/average case).
+However, if the list is almost sorted (best case), then we iterate through the list in a linear fashion, only going through it one more time AFTER it is sorted.
+As a result, the TC can be represented as O(2n), which is simplfied to O(n).